 It was Season 2 Episode 11 of Kitchen Nightmares.

-During season two in 2008, Ramsay visited Sante La Brea, a vegan and health food restaurant in Los Angeles.
+During season two in 2008, Gordon Ramsay visited Sante La Brea, a vegan and health food restaurant in Los Angeles.

 Dean always got stuck cleaning up after his lazy staff, manager Mark and chef Aurelio, which also led to friction in the restaurant.